-At baseline, the participant will receive an injection of 1.25 mg bevacizumab, an anti-VEGF agent, and also start the randomized IP.
+At baseline, the participant will receive an injection of 1.25 mg bevacizumab, an anti-vascular endothelial growth factor (VEGF) agent, and also start the randomized IP.
 At Months 1 and 2, the participant will again receive bevacizumab injections in the study eye and continue the randomized IP.